Staying healthy and safe with hearing loss

 Another study by Dr. Lin of John Hopkins University and Dr. Luigi Ferrucci M.D., Ph.D., of the National Institute on Aging discovered those with mild hearing loss — a 25 decibel (dB) hearing loss — were three times more likely to have a history of falling.
 With every 10 dB of hearing loss, the risk for falls increased by 1.4 percent.
 Lin said gait and balance are very “cognitively demanding” — as is hearing loss.
 That means when the brain is required to spend extra energy compensating for hearing loss, it has less to expend on gait and balance.

 Untreated hearing loss can be dangerous to your personal safety, too.
 If you can’t hear well, you may not respond to important danger signals.
 This can be problematic at home if you can’t hear the smoke detector or community tornado siren.
 When you’re driving, you may miss hearing railroad crossing warnings or fire and police sirens.

 Not only is reduced alertness dangerous to your personal safety, it may also impact those you love.
 Treating hearing loss can improve your overall awareness as a driver — which impacts those who travel with you as well as others on the road.
 Being able to hear smoke detectors is also critical to keeping your family safe.
 Studies have shown that regular smoke detectors which emit a high frequency sound are not always effective at waking those with hearing loss.
 Instead, those with mild to moderate hearing loss are more likely to be awakened by smoke alarms which emit low-frequency alarm sounds.

-Now that you’re aware of the additional risks to life and limb posed by untreated hearing loss, we hope you’ll consider making an appointment with a hearing healthcare professional in the near future.
-Healthy Hearing’s extensive online directory of healthcare professionals in your community is a good place to start your journey to better hearing.
+Now that you’re aware of just a few of the health and safety risks posed by untreated hearing loss, consider making an appointment with a hearing healthcare professional in your community right away.
+Search our extensive online directory of clinics to get back to better hearing, communication, health and safety.